jokilic/moderni_alias/README.md

 ## Things I still want to do 👷‍♂️

-- [ ] Increase number of words in the dictionary
 - [x] Add a widget for custom input for Teams, NumberOfPoints and LengthOfRound
+- [ ] Update profile picture with repeating video
 - [ ] Record audio for each round and put it in Stats
     - [ ] Live audio widget during Normal game
     - [ ] Live audio widget during Quick game